Capgemini Interview Questions 2026 (with Answers for Freshers)

 Q6: What is the difference between String, StringBuilder, and StringBuffer?

-Recommendation: Use String for constants, StringBuilder for single-threaded string manipulation, StringBuffer only when thread safety is required."
+Each String modification creates a new object.
+Use String for constants, StringBuilder for single-threaded manipulation, and StringBuffer only when thread safety is required.

 Q7: Write a program to implement bubble sort.